SuperConfuserUser/superconfuseruser.github.io/_posts/2018-03-01-top_100_films_cli_app.markdown

 ## The Conclusion
 This gem is still a work in process and will go into review soon.
 You can take a peek at it on [GitHub](https://github.com/unenlightened/top-100-films-cli-app).

-It's fun building something from the ground up and figuring out to get all the bits and pieces working together.
+It was fun building something from the ground up and figuring out how to get all the bits and pieces working together.
 Comments and critiques would be appreciated.
 They help the improvement process.
 Any movie recommendations would be welcome too.

-(Confession: I haven't seen the Godfather.)
+(Confession: I haven't seen the Godfather which was #1.)